The bitterness of poor quality remains long after the sweetness of low price is forgotten.

 Sorry to digress.
 I almost fell off my soapbox and kinked some wires on my most excellent hat! (ツ)

-The real-world performance of a blade depends little on outward appearance, and not at all on cheap talk or even pretty pictures, but almost entirely on the crystalline properties of the steel resulting directly from the skill of the blacksmith (or factory in the case of most other retailers) in forging the blade and heat-treating the steel, properties that can be confirmed only through actual use.
+The real-world performance of a woodworking blade depends little on outward appearance, and not at all on cheap talk or even pretty pictures, but almost entirely on the crystalline properties of the steel that makes up the blade, properties resulting directly from the skill of the blacksmith (or factory in the case of most other retailers) in forging the blade and heat-treating the steel, properties that can be confirmed only through actual use.
 So it’s no wonder people have a hard time telling jewels from rubbish.

 A few of the practical difficulties we must overcome when attempting to buy quality woodworking cutting tools long-distance include the following: